-This letter is to inform you that the Department of the Army plans to reprogram \$[insert total amount] of [insert account] funds to [insert name of recipient project with the state spelled out, for example, not abbreviated] from the [insert name of donor project with the state spelled out (\$insert amount)].
-The U.S. Army Corps of Engineers would use the reprogrammed funds to [insert description of use of funds and justification for the funds].
+This letter is to inform [inform -OR- notify (for an emergency programming)] you that the Department of the Army plans to [reprogram -OR- reprogrammed (for an emergency reprogramming)] [\$insert total amount] of [insert account] funds to [insert name of recipient project with the state spelled out, for example, not abbreviated] from the [insert name of donor project with the state spelled out (\$insert amount)].
+The U.S. Army Corps of Engineers [would use -OR- used (for an emergency reprogramming)] the reprogrammed funds to [insert description of use of funds and justification for the funds].

 The [insert name of recipient project] was authorized in [insert Section and name of authorization with the Public Law # using the following format: Section XX of the Water Resources Development Act of XXXX, Public Law XX].
-Since enactment of the [Energy and Water Development and Related Agencies Appropriations Act, 2022, Division D of the Consolidated Appropriations Act, 2022, Public Law 117-103 (2022 Act)], a cumulative net amount of \$[insert cumulative net amount prior to this reprogramming] has been reprogrammed to this [select study or project].
-With this reprogramming, the cumulative net reprogramming to this [select study or project] would be \$[insert cumulative net amount with this reprogramming].
-The reprogramming baseline for this project is \$[insert amount of baseline].
-Consistent with Sections 101(a)(5) and 101(a)([insert # corresponding with the appropriate account]) of the 2022 Act, prior notification of the House and Senate Committees on Appropriations is required for any reprogramming that would exceed \$[insert amount of reprogramming limit] on a cumulative net basis.
+Thus far, since enactment of the [Energy and Water Development and Related Agencies Appropriations Act, 2023, Division D of the Consolidated Appropriations Act, 2023, Public Law 117-328 (2023 Act)], a cumulative net amount of [\$insert cumulative net amount prior to this reprogramming has been reprogrammed -OR- the Corps has not reprogrammed any funds] to this [select study or project].
+With this reprogramming, the cumulative net reprogramming to this [select study or project] would be [\$insert cumulative net amount with this reprogramming].
+The reprogramming baseline for this project is [\$insert amount of baseline].
+Consistent with Sections 101(a)(5) and 101(a)([insert # corresponding with the appropriate account]) of the 2023 Act, [prior (for a non-emergency CGR)] notification of the House and Senate Committees on Appropriations is required for [any reprogramming that would exceed (\$insert amount of reprogramming limit on a cumulative net basis -OR- an emergency reprogramming].

-The funds to be reprogrammed from the [insert donor project name] were appropriated in the [insert the relevant Appropriations Act in the following format: Energy and Water Development Appropriations Act, 20xx, Division X of the Consolidated Appropriations Act, 20xx, Public Law XX].
-Since enactment of the 2022 Act, \$[insert cumulative net amount prior to this reprogramming] has been reprogrammed from the [insert name of donor project] on a cumulative net basis.
-With this reprogramming, the cumulative net reprogramming from this project would be \$[insert cumulative net amount with this reprogramming].
-The reprogramming baseline for this project is \$[insert amount of baseline].
-Consistent with Section 101(a)(5) and 101 (a)([insert # corresponding with the appropriate account]) of the 2022 Act, prior notification of the House and Senate Committees on Appropriations is required for any reprogramming that would exceed \$[insert amount of reprogramming limit] on a cumulative net basis. [repeat as required for each donor project]
+The funds [to be (for a non-emergency CGR)] reprogrammed from the [insert donor project name] were appropriated in the [insert the relevant Appropriations Act in the following format: Energy and Water Development Appropriations Act, 20xx, Division X of the Consolidated Appropriations Act, 20xx, Public Law XX].
+Thus far, since enactment of the 2023 Act, [\$insert cumulative net amount prior to this reprogramming] has been reprogrammed from the [insert name of donor project] on a cumulative net basis.
+With this reprogramming, the cumulative net reprogramming from this project would be [\$insert cumulative net amount with this reprogramming].
+The reprogramming baseline for this project is \$[insert amount of baseline]. [(Include for a non-emergency CGR) Consistent with Section 101(a)(5) and 101 (a)([insert # corresponding with the appropriate account]) of the 2023 Act, prior notification of the House and Senate Committees on Appropriations is required for any reprogramming that would exceed [\$insert amount of reprogramming limit] on a cumulative net basis.] [repeat as required for each donor project]